-Usage of Team Reviews The Team Review feature can be used to conduct model reviews from any number of perspectives including walk-throughs, formal model reviews, or ad-hoc reviews.
-Where to find Team Reviews Main Menu: Project Team Reviews Options for Team Reviews There is a wide range of settings available to configure the Team Reviews available from the Category and Topic context menus, including setting the status of the category or topic and other options.
-Diagrams, elements and element features can be conveniently dragged from the Project Browser to create model

-Review window to these items in the Project Browser.
+Usage of Team Library

+The Team Library feature can be used to conduct model reviews from any number of perspectives including walk-throughs, formal model reviews, or ad-hoc reviews.

+Where to find Team Library

+Options for Team Library

+There is a wide range of settings available to configure the Team Library available from the Category and Topic context menus, including setting the status of the category or topic and other options.
+Diagrams, elements and element features can be conveniently dragged from the Project Browser to create model links that can be used by team members to hyperlink directly from the Team Library window to these items in the Project Browser.

-🖃 🚞 Weekly Design Rev /iews
+🖃 🚞 Weekly Design Revi iews

-Thursday 20 I lune
+Thursday 20 Ju une

-ø New Document New Document from Template Rename (F2) Copy Path To Clipboard Share Resource Refresh Topic 'Thursday 20 June' Reload Current Connection •
+\$ New Document New Document from Template Rename (F2) Copy Path To Clipboard Share Resource Refresh Topic 'Thursday 20 June' Reload Current Connection

-Review Status • Awaiting Approval
+Review Status Awaiting Approval

-Mark Bind to Project Browser Package Security Options • Approved Rejected None
+, , , , , , , , , , , , , , , , , , , Mark Bind to Project Browser Package Approved Rejected None

+××> Security Options Connections Options

-×> Connections Options Delete Topic 'Thursday 20 June'
+Delete Topic 'Thursday 20 June'

 0 Help

-Learn more about Team Reviews Team Review
+Learn more about Team Library Team Library